March 2, 2020 By College Ave Student Loans

 You’ll usually be able to deduct interest from your student loans for any year you made student loan payments.
 For example, if you’re currently a college student and you took out loans to pay for education-related expenses, but you haven’t started making payments yet, you won’t be able to deduct the interest on your taxes.

-Deducting items on your taxes can be a little confusing, especially if you’re deducting taxes for a particular item for the first time or if your financial situation has changed dramatically since the last time you filed.
+Deducting items on your taxes can be a little confusing, especially if you’re filing taxes for the first time or if your financial situation has changed since the last time you filed.
 It can be good to have a professional, such as an accountant, help you out if you’re not sure the best way to proceed.
-At the very least, having someone explain it to you for the first time can be beneficial so that you understand moving forward the most efficient way to deduct your student loan interest when you file your taxes.
+Moving forward, you’ll know the most efficient way to deduct your student loan interest when you file your taxes.